ogrecio/RanFog/README.md

 - *Predictions.txt* -- This file contains two columns.
 The first one is the corresponding ID of individuals in the testing set.
 The second column is the predicted value in regression problems or the predicted probability of that individual of being susceptible to the analyzed event in classification events.

+# Brief summary of result

+An Rmarkdown file is provided [here](RanFog_OutputSummary.Rmd) to help with a first preliminary analysis of the results in R.

 # Bibliography

 [1] Horstmann C. Java Concepts.
 John Wiley and Sons, Inc, 2008.